aco4/maps-wz2100/Expanse/README.md

         break;
     ...
 ```
-`TileType.Cliff` is difficult, and we need to do some thinking for it.
+`TileType.CLIFF` is difficult, and we need to do some thinking for it.
 ```js
     case TileType.CLIFF:
         texturemap[i] = autoCliff(i);